 5. Suppress command confirmation prompt: To execute a boot/on/off command without displaying the Sure? prompt, include the ,Y option at the end of the command line.
 For example:

 /ON ROUTER, Y or /BOOT 2, Y

-5.2.4 APPLYING COMMANDS TO SEVERAL PLUGS
+5.2.3 APPLYING COMMANDS TO SEVERAL PLUGS

-As described below, boot/on/off commands can be applied to only one switched AC plug or to more than one plug.
+As described below, boot/on/off commands can be applied to only one switched AC outlet or to an assortment of outlets.